 It may well be that it is not that people don’t know that fire promoting trees endanger our homes, or that food producing species are more appropriate and address climate change.
 The October 2014 bushfires saw nearly 200 homes destroyed here in the Blue Mountains.
 The weather was not particularly hot, but fuel levels were high and trees too close to power-lines.
 It was important evidence.
 But nothing changed.
 Houses were rebuilt and the same native fire prone species planted around them.

 Perhaps the idea of changing backyard landscape culture, (from lawns and native species to fire deterrent edible species) evokes other socio-phycological associations which block responsible climate change action.
 As the deforestation and farming for profit continues, we hold on to native species as the preferred option in our backyards.
-Tree roots and canopies don’t see fences, and it is largely through collective action, that we can face the future with higher chances of remaining safe from bush fire destruction and less dependent on authorities and food mile laden foods.
+But tree roots and canopies don’t see fences, and it is largely through collective action, that we can face the future with higher chances of remaining safe from bush fire destruction and less dependent on authorities and food mile laden foods.
 France, and Spain, to name a couple, are countries where backyards are often beautiful food havens, why not have the same?

 No amount of science, evidence, or information will help people move towards a safer, self-reliant life in suburban areas.
 As long as fears relating to how we want to appear in society and how we are perceived within our group, stand higher than what we know as true and can free us, we will continue to slide down the self defeating path of destructive land use, and dependence on unhealthy supermarket food.